Raiden-Zhu/ICLR-2025-DICE/README.md

 ### Contact

-If you have any questions, please feel free to open an issue or contact via email at _raiden@zju.edu.cn _.
+If you have any questions, please feel free to open an issue or contact via email at raiden@zju.edu.cn.